Intelligent agent: Agentic AI

-In the context of generative artificial intelligence, AI agents (also referred to as compound AI systems) are a class of intelligent agents distinguished by their ability to operate autonomously in complex environments.
+In the context of generative AI, AI agents (also called compound AI systems) are a class of intelligent agents distinguished by their ability to operate autonomously in complex environments.
 Agentic AI tools prioritize decision-making over content creation and do not require human prompts or continuous oversight.
 They possess several key attributes, including complex goal structures, natural language interfaces, the capacity to act independently of user supervision, and the integration of software tools or planning systems.
 Their control flow is frequently driven by large language models (LLMs).
 Agents also include memory systems for remembering previous user-agent interactions and orchestration software for organizing agent components.

 Researchers and commentators have noted that AI agents do not have a standard definition.
 The concept of agentic AI has been compared to the fictional character J.A.R.V.I.S..

 A common application of AI agents is the automation of tasks—for example, booking travel plans based on a user's prompted request.
 Prominent examples include Devin AI, AutoGPT, and SIMA.
-Further examples of agents released since 2025 include OpenAI Operator, ChatGPT Deep Research, Manus, Quark (based on Qwen), AutoGLM Rumination, and Coze (by ByteDance).
+Further examples of agents released since 2025 include OpenAI Operator, ChatGPT Deep Research, Manus, Accio Work (Alibaba), Quark (based on Qwen), AutoGLM Rumination, Coze (by ByteDance), nexos.ai and OpenClaw.
 Frameworks for building AI agents include LangChain, as well as tools such as CAMEL, Microsoft AutoGen, and OpenAI Swarm.

-Companies such as Google, Microsoft and Amazon Web Services have offered platforms for deploying pre-built AI agents.

-Proposed protocols for standardizing inter-agent communication include the Agent Protocol (by LangChain), the Model Context Protocol (by Anthropic), AGNTCY, Gibberlink, the Internet of Agents, Agent2Agent (by Google), and the Agent Network Protocol.
-Some of these protocols are also used for connecting agents with external applications.
-Software frameworks for addressing agent reliability include AgentSpec, ToolEmu, GuardAgent, Agentic Evaluations, and predictive models from H2O.ai.

-In February 2025, Hugging Face released Open Deep Research, an open source version of OpenAI Deep Research.
-Hugging Face also released a free web browser agent, similar to OpenAI Operator.
-Galileo AI published on Hugging Face a leadership board for agents, which ranks their performance based on their underlying LLMs.

-Training and testing

-Researchers have attempted to build world models and reinforcement learning environments to train or evaluate AI agents.

-Autonomous capabilities

-The Financial Times compared the autonomy of AI agents to the SAE classification of self-driving cars, comparing most applications to level 2 or level 3, with some achieving level 4 in highly specialized circumstances, and level 5 being theoretical.